leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter01/07-Declaring Variables.md

 ## Declaring Variables

 A variable is a name for a piece of memory that stores data.
+Giving a variable a value is called initializing a variable.To initialize a variable, you just type the variable name followed by an equal sign, followed by the desired value.

 ## Identifying Identifiers